hfaran/Tornado-JSON/README.md

 **Neat, but `x` sucks, `y` is ugly, and `z` could be better.**

 * You would be awesome for [opening an issue about it](https://github.com/hfaran/Tornado-JSON/issues/new), and I'll promise my best to take a look.

+**You completely changed the interface in a recent update; what gives?**

+* But newer is so much better!
+Seriously though, `Tornado-JSON` is, at the moment, still very much a work in progress.
+Updates will be made that will break the existing interface (and replace it with a shiny, new, much better one).
+All in the name of making it better!
+(And progress etc.)

 ## Dependencies